ViralTexts/gtr-clusters/clusters/18370826-sn85025180-PrintersProverbs.md

 Prefer the paper of thy town to any
 other, and subscribe immediately for it,
 and pay in advance, and it shall be well
-with thee and thy little ones
+with thee and thy little ones.
 </td></tr></table>

 ---